Quantum Complex-Valued Self-Attention Model: Introduction

 \subsection{Motivation}

 Quantum attention weights are a fundamental component of quantum self-attention models, where effectively utilizing quantum computational advantages is essential for their performance.
 Currently, there are several approaches for calculating these weights, but each has limitations.
-First, fusion-based methods \cite{zhao2024qksan} fail to accurately quantify the similarity between quantum states Q and K, relying on rough approximations such as simple logical gates such as CNOT or parameterized circuits.
-Rather than computing precise similarity metrics, these techniques perform basic fusion operations that fail to capture the nuanced relationships between quantum states.
-Second, real-valued overlap methods \cite{li2024quantum,chen2025quantum} reduce the similarity computation to real-valued overlaps, discarding the phase information intrinsic to quantum states.
+One approach involves fusion-based methods \cite{zhao2024qksan}, which attempt to combine the query state $\ket{Q}$ and the key state $\ket{K}$ to estimate their similarity.
+However, these methods often rely on simplified fusion processes, such as simple logical gates like CNOT or parameterized circuits, which may not fully capture the complex interactions between quantum states.
+Another approach employs real-valued overlap methods \cite{li2024quantum,chen2025quantum}, which transform similarity computations into real-valued overlaps.
+However, this transformation does not preserve the phase information that is fundamental to quantum states.
 Quantum states are inherently complex-valued, and their phase differences drive quantum interference, which is central to the computational power of quantum systems.
 By neglecting the phase, these models limit their expressive capacity.
-Third, implicit relationship \cite{zhao2024gqhan} methods avoid explicit pairwise similarity computations between Q and K. Instead, they employ a trainable circuit to directly compute target weights, thereby bypassing the extraction of explicit pairwise interaction details.
+Furthermore, implicit relationship \cite{zhao2024gqhan} methods avoid explicit pairwise similarity computations between $\ket{Q}$ and $\ket{K}$.
+Instead, they employ a trainable circuit to directly compute target weights, thereby bypassing the extraction of explicit pairwise interaction details.
 This design may reduce interpretability and fail to capture the pairwise information in quantum state interactions.

-To better leverage the advantages of quantum computing, our aim is to develop a method that explicitly calculates quantum state similarity for computing quantum self-attention weights.
-Such a method would not only quantify the overlap between quantum states but also account for the effects of phase differences.
-By integrating this similarity metric into self-attention mechanisms within quantum circuits, which leverage complex-valued representations, we seek to develop quantum self-attention models that are more precise and expressive.
+To leverage the advantages of quantum computing, we aim to develop a quantum self-attention mechanism that utilizes the complex inner product between quantum states to measure their similarity.
+This inner product inherently captures the similarity in both the real and imaginary parts, which indirectly reflects their magnitude and phase relationships.
+By doing so, our approach enables the creation of more precise and expressive quantum self-attention models that fully exploit the quantum nature of the data.